angulartist/Keras-HDF5-ImageDataGenerator/README.md

 A more efficient way is to take advantage of HDF5 data structure which is optimized for I/O operations.
 The idea is to (1) store your raw images (and their labels) to an HDF5 file, and to (2) create a generator that will load and preprocess mini-batches in real-time.

+This image generator is built on top of Keras `Sequence` class and it's safe for multiprocessing.

 Installation / Usage
 --------------------